gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

-Like the $F$-statistic, it ends up that only results in the right tail of this distribution are desirable for finding evidence against the null hypothesis because all the values have to be positive.
+Like the $F$-statistic, it ends up that only results in the right tail of this distribution are desirable for finding evidence against the null hypothesis because all the values showing deviation from the null in any direction going into the statistic have to be positive.
 You can see this by observing that values of the $X^2$ statistic close to 0 are generated when the observed values are close to the expected values and that sort of result should not be used to find evidence against the null.
 When the observed and expected